Archive: iraq

 By: Mustafa Habib

 The article below is re-posted from the Niqash website by Mustafa Habib, Baghdad Just a few days before the deadline for Iraq to form its new government, around 70 civil society activists met in Baghdad.
-They announced an initiative – the first of its kind – that will oppose the… Read more
+They announced an initiative – the first of its kind – that… Read more

 By: Anonymous Iraqi